wp-graphql/docs.wpgraphql.com/src/content/docs/01-getting-started/install-and-activate.md

 Add the downloaded/cloned plugin to your WordPress plugin directory.
 On a typical WordPress install, this is located at /wp-content/plugins

-> To minimize risk of unintended behavior, it's best for your plugin directory to be "wp-graphql" and not something else, like "wp-graphql-master" or "wp-graphql-develop"
+<Warning>To minimize risk of unintended behavior, it's best for your plugin directory to be "wp-graphql" and not something else, like "wp-graphql-master" or "wp-graphql-develop"</Warning>

 ## Activate the Plugin